YingLiu4203/old-dev-blog/_posts/2016-11-01-vuejs-first-touch.md

 ```

 ## 3. Components
 A Vue app requires one and only one **root Vue instance** with the `Vue`  constructor function: `var vm = new Vue({  // options })`.
-An app usually has many components (use "components" to mean Vue instances that are not the root instance).
+An app usually has many components.
 Components can be defined in a delcaritive way or use the `Vue.extend({ //extension options })` method.
+Use `Vue.component(tagName, options)` to register a global component.
+Use `components` option to register a local component within another component.

+### 3.0.
+Naming Conventions
+When registering components or props, one can use kebab-case, camelCase or TitleCase.
+Within HTML templates, one have to use the kebab-case equivalents.
+Using template inside `.vue` Components doesn't have the restrictions.

 ### 3.1.
 Registration
 Components are custom elements that Vue attaches behavior to.
 They may be used as a native HTML elment with the special `is` attribute.
 To register a global component, use `Vue.component(tagName, options)`.
 Tag names should be all-lowercase and contain a hyphen.
 Once registered, the custom elment can be used as `<tagName></tagName>`.
 Use `components` instance option to register a local component.

 In root Vue instance, when use `el` option without `template`, the selected element with existing content will be compiled and mounted.
 Because the content is available after the HTML is parsed and normalized, there are some restrictions in its syntax.
-It is recommended to use string templates from one of the following sources without those restrictions:

-* `<script type="text/x-template">`.
-* JavaScript inline template string.
-* `.vue` Components.
+Using template inside `.vue` Components doesn't have the restrictions.

 ### 3.2.
 Component `data`
 According to https://vuejs.org/v2/api/#data, the data property of a Vue instance can be an object (ok for the root Vue instance) or a function.
 In a component definition, the value MUST be a funciton that returns the initial object.
 The component will ignore the data option if it is not a funciton.
 When an instance is created from the component defintion, the data function should return a fresh copy of an initial object.

 The data object will be converted into a "reactive" one with its properties rewritten as getters/setters when an instance is created.
 The data object can be access as `vm.$data` and all its properties are proxied as vm propertie, therefore `vm.$data.myProp` is the same as `vm.myProp`.

 ### 3.3.
 Composing Components
 In Vue, the parent-child component relationship is props down, event up.
 Child should not mutate a prop passed down by its parent.
-If a child needs to mutate the data, use a computed property or amke a local copy.
+If a child needs to mutate the data, use a computed property or make a local copy.

+### 3.4.
+Component `props`
 A component has a `props` option.
+A prop is a custom attribute for passing information from parent component.
 The prop type can be specified as one or more (yes, multiple types are possible) of the following type: `String`, `Number`, `Boolean`, `Function`, `Object`, `Array`， a custom constructor function or a validtor function.
 For a custom constructor function, the assertion will be made with an `instanceof` check.
 When assertion fails, Vue produces a warning message.

+When passing values via props, all literals are treated as a string.
+Thus `<comp some-prop="37">` will pass a string "37" to `some-prop`.
+When using `v-bind`, the literals are evalated as a JavaScript expression. `<comp :some-prop="37">` will pass a number 37 to `some-prop`.

+Props are one-way: from a parent to a child.
+When the parent data updates, it will flow down to the bound prop.

+### 3.5.
+Custom event
 To support custom events, every Vue instance implements an event interface that has two methods:
 * Listen to an event using `$on(eventName)`
 * Trigger an event using `$emit(eventName)`